 Read the answers to the questions we receive most frequently.

-Invisalign offers a progressive system of clear, custom-fitted aligners that straighten your teeth without metal wires or brackets.
+Invisalign offers a system of clear, custom-fitted aligners that can straighten your teeth without metal wires or brackets.

-In the initial consultation, advanced 3D computer scanning and imaging technology is used to create a treatment plan based on your unique smile.
+In the initial consultation, advanced 3D computer scanning and imaging technology are used to create a treatment plan based on your unique smile.

 Your teeth are moved by tiny increments at each stage of the Invisalign treatment process.
-Every two weeks, you will switch aligners to the next one in the series.
+Every two weeks or so, you will switch aligners to the next one in the series.

 This process continues until your teeth are in their corrected positions.
 The duration of treatment is determined by your dentist based on the amount of movement required in your teeth and your smile goals.

 Factors that may impact the duration of your treatment include the misalignment of your teeth or jaw, the shape of your bite, and the amount of movement required to correct the problem.

 As you work with your dentist to design your new smile, he or she will determine the duration of treatment required.
 More complex cases may require more time.

 - What material is used in Invisalign aligners?